COSC3020/theoretical-sorting-swilso59-1/README.md

 ## Answer

+Testing:
-Testing: To determine if the algorithm operates in linear time.
-I would use a set of test cases to determine if the algorithm's runtime scales propotionally with an increasing input size.
-These inputs would be arrays of various input types.
-Some of the cases I would use would be an already sorted array, reverse sorted array, a randomly generated array, array with duplucate values, and a empty array.
-Each of these input types would be tested with different sizes to observe the runtime scaling as the input sizes increase.
-Each of these tests would be conducted multiple time to get an average runtime.
+- To determine if the algorithm operates in linear time.
+- I would use a set of test cases to check if the algorithm's runtime scales proportionally with an increasing input size.
+- These inputs would be arrays of various input types.
+- Some of the case types I would use would be an already sorted array, reverse sorted array, a randomly generated array, array with duplucate values, and a empty array.
+- Each of these input types would be tested with different sizes to observe the runtime scaling as the input sizes increase.
+- This would allow us to see if the runtime acts in manner greater than $O(n)$.

+Argument:
-Since our sorting algorithm is based on comparisons.
-I would assume that the algorithms would be subject to the same limitations as any comparison based sorting algorithms.
+- Since our sorting algorithm is based on comparisons.
+- I would assume that the algorithms would be subject to the same limitations as any comparison based sorting algorithms.
 - In a comparision-based sorting algorithm sorting can be visualized as a decision tree.
-"Each comparisons acts a choice point" that branches out into 2 possibilities based on the outcome of the comparison.
-This is whata gives us the decision tree model.
+- "Each comparisons acts a choice point" that branches out into 2 possibilities based on the outcome of the comparison.
+- This is what gives us the decision tree model.
-- For an input of $n$ elements.
-"There are $n!$ possible output orderings".
-The algorithm must be able to distinguish among all permutations to sort correctly, so each permutation would be a path in the decision tree.
+- For an input of $n$ elements "There are $n!$ possible output orderings".
+- The algorithm must be able to distinguish among all permutations to sort correctly.
+- Each permutation would be a path in the decision tree.
-- The height of this tree is the minimum number of comparisions in the worst-case senario which is at least "$\log_{2}(n!)$".
+- The height of this tree is the minimum number of comparisions in the worst-case senario which is at least " $\log_{2}(n!)$ ".
 - This height is a theoretical lower bound on the nubmer of comparisons for sorting.
 - $\log_{2}(n!)$ approximates to $n\log_{2}(n)$.
-This means the lower bound on comparisons for any comparison-based sorting algorithm is
+- This means the lower bound on comparisons for any comparison-based sorting algorithm is
   $\Omega(n\log(n))$.
-This shows us that getting a time complexity of $O(n)$ through comparisons alone is not posibble "according to
+- This shows us that getting a time complexity of $O(n)$ through comparisons alone is not posibble "according to Stirlings approximation".

-  Stirlings approximation".
+## Plagiarism Acknowledgment

+In this Assignment.
+For the testing I had a decent idea of how I would go about it since I had worked with testing and comparing runtimes against growth rates and checking against different implmentations.
+I took the information from the question prompt and reviewed the sorting slides.
+These helped me understand the limitations of comparison-based sorting.

+I used the lecture01-sorting.pdf on slides 40-45 for the theoretical argument portion. and mergesort-swilso59-2 for the verification portion.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”